softwareconstruction240/softwareconstruction/chess/0-chess-moves/getting-started.md

 ## Open With IntelliJ

-Open the project directory in IntelliJ start developing, running, and debugging your code using an IDE.
+Open the project directory in IntelliJ to start developing, running, and debugging your code using an IDE.
+Once you open IntelliJ, make sure you **OPEN** the project rather than creating a new project.
+The contents of the .zip file already contain IntelliJ configuration files and creating a new project rather than opening an existing one will cause various errors.

 ![open intellij](open-intellij.png)